Home

 Classroom days will be held at Proud Lake State Recreation Area in Commerce, Michigan (north of Wixom and east of Milford) at the River Hawk Annex , which is an indoor space, with the exception of August 5th, where we'll meet in an open air pavillion, also at Proud Lake just of the other side of the road.

 Of course, there'll be quite a bit more covered as the class unfolds.
-I have answers to some frequently asked questions herePlease do read these.
+I have answers to some frequently asked questions herePlease be sure to read these.

 about me, the teacher...